About Me

 What are your palette colors?

-Rusu Alexandru said...
+Alexandru Rusu said...

 Thank you very much for the painting pansies and peaches.It's very beautiful gift and all of your painting is awesome.Good luck! :)